10 years of betting on Rust and what I’m looking forward to next.

 Excelling in more domains

 Rust in the browser feels under-explored: we bump into issues that suggest there aren’t many others using it seriously.
-Table stakes like avoiding UB and getting stack traces cross-browser took time and effort.
-The web framework leptos
+Table stakes like avoiding UB and getting stack traces cross-browser took our time and effort. leptos